-Using a word like repentance with respect to God raises some problems for us.
-When the Bible describes God for us, it uses human terms, because the only language God has by which to speak to us about himself is our human language.
+Using the word repentance with respect to God raises some problems for us.
+When the Bible describes God for us, it uses human terms, because the only language God has by which to speak to us about Himself is our human language.
 The theological term for this is anthropomorphic language, which is the use of human forms and structures to describe God.
 When the Bible talks about God’s feet or the right arm of the Lord, we immediately see that as just a human way of speaking about God.
-But when we use more abstract terms like repent, then we get all befuddled about it.
+But when we use more abstract terms such as repent, then we get all befuddled about it.

-There’s one sense in which it seems God is changing his mind, and there’s another sense in which the Bible says God never changes his mind because God is omniscient.
-He knows all things from the beginning, and he is immutable.
+There’s one sense in which it seems God is changing His mind, and there’s another sense in which the Bible says God never changes His mind because God is omniscient.
+He knows all things from the beginning, and He is immutable.
 He is unchanging.
-There’s no shadow of turning within him.
-He knows what Moses is going to say to him before Moses even opens his mouth to plead for these people.
-Then after Moses has actually said it, does God suddenly changes his mind?
-He doesn’t have any more information than he had a moment before.
-Nothing has changed as far as God’s knowledge or his appraisal of the situation.
+There’s no shadow of turning within Him.
+He knows what Moses is going to say to Him before Moses even opens his mouth to plead for these people.
+Then after Moses has actually said it, does God suddenly change His mind?
+He doesn’t have any more information than He had a moment before.
+Nothing has changed as far as God’s knowledge or His appraisal of the situation.

-What in Moses’ words and actions would possibly have provoked God to change his mind?
+What in Moses’ words and actions would possibly have provoked God to change His mind?
 I think that what we have here is the mystery of providence whereby God ordains not only the ends of things that come to pass but also the means.
-God sets forth principles in the Bible where he gives threats of judgment to motivate his people to repentance.
-Sometimes he spells out specifically, “But if you repent, I will not carry out the threat.”
+God sets forth principles in the Bible where He gives threats of judgment to motivate His people to repentance.
+Sometimes He spells out specifically, “But if you repent, I will not carry out the threat.”
 He doesn’t always add that qualifier, but it’s there.
 I think this is one of those instances.
-It was tacitly understood that God threatens judgment upon these people, but if somebody pleads for them in a priestly way, he will give grace rather than justice.
+It was tacitly understood that God threatened judgment upon these people, but if someone were to plead for them in a priestly way, He would give grace rather than justice.
 I think that’s at the heart of that mystery.

 Is God confused, stumbling through all the different options—Should I do this?
 Should I not do that?
-And does he decide upon one course of action and then think, Well, maybe that’s not such a good idea after all, and change his mind?
-Obviously God is omniscient; God is all wise.
-God is eternal in his perspective and in his full knowledge of everything.
+Does He decide upon one course of action and then think, Well, maybe that’s not such a good idea after all, and change His mind?
+Obviously, God is omniscient; God is all wise.
+God is eternal in His perspective and in His full knowledge of everything.
 So we don’t change God’s mind.
 But prayer changes things.
 It changes us.
-And there are times in which God waits for us to ask for things because his plan is that we work with him in the glorious process of bringing his will to pass here on earth.
+And there are times in which God waits for us to ask for things because His plan is that we work with Him in the glorious process of bringing His will to pass here on earth.